-After you create a pivot table, you can insert a pivot chart, based on that table.
-Then, if necessary, you can rearrange the field layout, or change one of the series, to make a combination column line chart.
+After you create a pivot table in Microsoft Excel, you can insert a pivot chart, based on that table.
+Then, if necessary, you can rearrange the field layout, apply filters, or change one of the series, to make a combination column line chart.
 Create a dynamic chart title based on a pivot table report filter.

 In this example, the chart shows sales data, per city, over two years.
 At first, all the chart columns are the same color, because there is only one series.
 To create columns with different colours, the field arrangement is changed.